Erwin Schrödinger: Color

-Interest in philosophy
+Philosophy

 Schrödinger had a deep interest in philosophy, and was influenced by the works of Arthur Schopenhauer and Baruch Spinoza.
 In his 1956 lecture "Mind and Matter", he said that "The world extended in space and time is but our representation."
 This is a repetition of the first words of Schopenhauer's main work.
 Schopenhauer's works also introduced him to Indian philosophy, more specifically to the Upanishads and Advaita Vedanta’s interpretation.
 He once took on a particular line of thought: "If the world is indeed created by our act of observation, there should be billions of such worlds, one for each of us.
 How come your world and my world are the same?
 If something happens in my world, does it happen in your world, too?
-What causes all these worlds to synchronize with each other?".
+What causes all these worlds to synchronize with each other?"

-"There is obviously only one alternative, namely the unification of minds or consciousnesses.
+There is obviously only one alternative, namely the unification of minds or consciousnesses.
 Their multiplicity is only apparent, in truth there is only one mind.
-This is the doctrine of the Upanishads."Schrödinger discussed topics such as consciousness, the mind-body problem, sense perception, free will, and objective reality in his lectures and writings.
+This is the doctrine of the Upanishads.Schrödinger discussed topics such as consciousness, the mind–body problem, sense perception, free will, and objective reality in his lectures and writings.

-Schrödinger’s attitude with respect to the relations between Eastern and Western thought was one of prudence, expressing appreciation for Eastern philosophy while also admitting that some of the ideas did not fit with empirical approaches to natural philosophy.
+Schrödinger's attitude with respect to the relations between Eastern and Western thought was one of prudence, expressing appreciation for Eastern philosophy while also admitting that some of the ideas did not fit with empirical approaches to natural philosophy.
 Some commentators have suggested that Schrödinger was so deeply immersed in a non-dualist Vedântic-like view that it may have served as a broad framework or subliminal inspiration for much of his work including that in theoretical physics.
 Schrödinger expressed sympathy for the idea of tat tvam asi, stating "you can throw yourself flat on the ground, stretched out upon Mother Earth, with the certain conviction that you are one with her and she with you."

 Schrödinger said that "Consciousness cannot be accounted for in physical terms.
 For consciousness is absolutely fundamental.
 It cannot be accounted for in terms of anything else."

+He also anticipated the many-worlds interpretation of quantum mechanics.
+In 1952, he suggested that the different terms of a superposition evolving under the Schrödinger equation are "not alternatives but all really happen simultaneously".
+Schrödinger's later writings also contain elements resembling the modal interpretation originated by Bas van Fraassen.
+Because Schrödinger subscribed to a kind of post-Machian neutral monism, in which "matter" and "mind" are only different aspects or arrangements of the same common elements, treating the wavefunction as physical and treating it as information became interchangeable.